ER-climate-monitor/er-climate-monitor/docs/4-devops.md

 ### Backend

 Each service that is realised has its own set of *eslint* rules.
 In this way it was possible to introduce best practices in all the different services and also avoid bugs related to types.
-This rules are also used inside the *Continuous Integration* pipeline for checking if the code really follows all the rules that were defined before merging them .
+This rules are also used inside the *Continuous Integration* pipeline for checking if the code really follows all the rules that were defined before merging them.
+In order to improve the quality of the code, each service defines its set of tests.

 ## Docker and Containerization